ryangjchandler/f/CONTRIBUTING.md

 # Contributing

-All contributions to Skeleton are welcome and greatly appreciated, regardless of their size or set of changes.
+All contributions to `f` are welcome and greatly appreciated, regardless of their size or set of changes.

 To make sure your pull request is reviewed and treated fairly, please follow the rules below:
 * Keep your contribution small and self-contained.
 Don't make large changes to multiple parts of the project at the same time.